mt-support/tribe-ext-custom-all-events-url/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Allows the definition a custom URL for the 'All Events' link. under Events > Settings > General
+Allows the definition a custom URL for the 'All Events' link. under Events > Settings > General Useful if you are using a different starting page for the calendar than the main calendar page, for example when embedding the calendar with a shortcode.

 == Description ==